cocohungandyaya/auto_smem/README.md

 ## Actually what i do for eatch update:

 v2:i build it and it work

 v2.0.1: i forgot actually

 v2.0.2:i also forgot

 v2.0.3: actually same as v2.0.2 because i fix nothing i am so terrible

+v2.0.4: fixed can't auto logout after you use another account